 So here’s my experience with a visit below the cathedral…

-You first follow the guide down the steps leading into the crypts, mentally preparing for a scene out of some horror movie, only to find yourself in an airy, well-lit chapel that’s regularly used for mass.
+We first followed the guide down the steps leading into the crypts, mentally preparing for a scene out of some horror movie, only to find ourselves in an airy, well-lit chapel that’s regularly used for mass.

-The tour proper begins just beyond the chapel in the old parts of the catacombs that date back to the 14th century.
+The tour proper began just beyond the chapel in the old parts of the catacombs that date back to the 14th century.

 Although over 650 years old, renovations some 50 years ago give this part a clean, modern look.
-Indeed, bishops and other church personages are still laid to rest there today.
+Indeed, they still lay bishops and other church personages to rest there today.

-This area of the catacombs includes the Ducal Chamber right under the cathedral’s High Altar.
-This area holds the coffins of Rudolf IV (1339-1365) and his family.
+This area of the catacombs includes the Ducal Chamber right under the cathedral’s High Altar and holds the coffins of Rudolf IV (1339-1365) and his family; as Duke of Austria, Rudolf proved a pivotal figure in the construction of the cathedral.

-Urns containing the organs of many high-ranking Habsburgs share much of the same space.
+Urns containing the organs of many high-ranking Habsburgs share much of the same space as Rudolf.
 For many years, apparently, the remnants of emperors and their ilk got split between three churches.

 - The Capuchin Church got the body for the Imperial Crypt